FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Introduction

-Evaluating hallucinations present in free-form responses is especially challenging for two primary reasons: (1) \textbf{Free-form answers contain a hybrid of descriptive and analytical contents.} Unlike image captioning, answering complex questions in a free-form manner does not only generate the descriptive content of the given image.
-It may also contain analytical content such as commonsense knowledge.
+Evaluating hallucinations present in free-form answer is especially challenging for two primary reasons: (1) \textbf{Free-form answers contain a hybrid of descriptive and analytical contents.} Unlike close-domain tasks such as image captioning, answering open-domain questions in a free-form manner does not only require generating the question-relevant descriptive content of the given image.
+It may also involve analytical content such as rationales that include external commonsense knowledge.
 As depicted in Figure~\ref{fig:hallucination}, certain sub-sentences (\ie those without the underline) do not require verification with the image input due to their analytical nature.
-More precisely, they encompass subjective analytical content that extends beyond the visual inputs, rather than solely offering a direct description of the visual modality.
+Because they encompass subjective analytical content that extends beyond a direct description of the visual inputs.
 Neglecting to distinguish between analytical and descriptive content inevitably distracts the factual measurement.
-Thus, pinpointing the descriptive content within the responses generated by LVLMs is significant.
-(2) \textbf{Model outputs are prone to the multiplicity of hallucinations.} Current methodologies offer a constricted view on evaluating hallucinations, primarily concentrating on coarse-grained object existences, while neglecting other fine-grained elements, such as counts, colors, and the spatial interrelations between objects (\eg the relation between the person and car in Figure~\ref{fig:hallucination}), which also form a significant portion of visual hallucinations~\cite{gunjal2023detecting}.
-Consequently, devising a method to holistically evaluate fine-grained visual hallucinations is also important.
+Thus, pinpointing the descriptive content within the answers generated by LVLMs is significant.
+(2) \textbf{Model outputs are prone to the multiplicity of hallucinations.} Current methodologies offer a constricted view on evaluating hallucinations, primarily concentrating on coarse-grained object existences~\cite{DBLP:conf/emnlp/RohrbachHBDS18,lovenia2023negative}, while neglecting other fine-grained elements, such as counts, colors, and the interrelations between objects (\eg the spatial relation between the person and the car in Figure~\ref{fig:hallucination}), which also form a significant portion of visual hallucinations~\cite{gunjal2023detecting}.
+Consequently, devising a method to holistically evaluate fine-grained hallucinations of visual attributes is also important.